 Children want to please their parents, naturally, until a point where the parents made it too difficult for them to be pleased.
 Then the children feel alone and unsafe.

-Just the opposite of what some parents think they are doing, making things safe; if the parent always disapproves, and does not guide, then a child’s world becomes very unsafe for them.
-Growing in to an adult with only a childs level of learning, makes for a dangerous life.
+Just the opposite of what some parents think they are doing bu making things safe; if the parent always disapproves and does not guide with words or showing, then a child’s world becomes very unsafe for them.
+Growing in to an adult with only a child’s level of learning, makes for a dangerous life.